Once you have tables in the editor, you can categorize each column, and set properties to define their roles and behaviors.

 The editor often correctly identifies the data type, but when it doesn't, you can change it using the Type drop-down.

 This capability is useful for advanced scenarios where the data comes from non-spreadsheet sources.
-Another case where the column type may be different is that of the App column type, which is used to navigate to different views or apps.
+Another case where the column type might be different is that of the App column type, which is used to navigate to different views or apps.
 However, if you're just getting started, using the default types should work pretty well.

 Keys